DMAN194/nerva2py-openshift/README.md

 This git repository is a Nervatura template to help you get started with using Python 2.7 on Red Hat's OpenShift PaaS.

-The template is base on the OpenShift Community Python 2.7 Cartridge (https://github.com/openshift/openshift-community-cartridge-python-2.7) and install the last Nervatura Framework version (https://github.com/nervatura/nerva2py).
+The template is based on the OpenShift Community Python 2.7 Cartridge (https://github.com/openshift/openshift-community-cartridge-python-2.7) and installs the last Nervatura Framework version (https://github.com/nervatura/nerva2py).

-Checks it at the time of a startup and installs the latest Nervatura version (optional, default setting).
+Then the program at each startup checks whether the installed Nervatura version is the latest one and upgrades it if needed. (optional but set as default).

 Install on OpenShift
 ----------------------------